Semps and Hens and Chicks…Oh My!

 And we want them to be bountiful and multiply……..so we have more to plant……therefore the need to make more hypertufa!
 It is a never ending circle.
 But my plants have obliged and are sprouting and making me lots of babies.

 I am so glad that Jennifer loves these troughs as much as I do.
 She makes them with me when she gets a chance.

 My daughter is a full time working mother and I just don’t know how parents manage in these modern days.
-My grandson will be in fifth grade this coming school year, and just getting him through homework is a struggle.
+My grandson will be in seventh grade this coming school year, and just getting him through homework is a struggle.